 - Meet the criteria for admission to a nursing facility

-- Be able to live in the community, with PACE Baton Rouge support, without jeopardizing their health or safety
+- Be able to live in the community with PACE Baton Rouge support without jeopardizing participant’s health or safety

-- Live in East Baton Rouge (EBR) or West Baton Rouge (WBR) Parish
+- Live in East Baton Rouge or West Baton Rouge Parish

-Our multi-skilled team, which consists of a doctor, registered nurse, social worker, physical therapist, occupational therapist and registered dietitian, works together to develop patient goals, plan care and carefully monitor progress.
+Our multi-skilled team—consisting of a doctor, registered nurse, social worker, physical therapist, occupational therapist and registered dietitian—works together to develop patient goals, plan care and carefully monitor progress.

-For more information about this unique program, download a PACE Baton Rouge brochure or contact our admissions department at the number below.
+For more information about this unique program, download a PACE Baton Rouge brochure.

 Providing feedback about your Medicare health plan or prescription drug plan